dougbeattie/documents/docs/BR.md

 B.1.2.
 CAA contactphone Property

-SYNTAX: contactemail <rfc3966 Global Number>
+SYNTAX: contactphone <rfc3966 Global Number>

 The CAA contactphone property takes a phone number as its parameter.
 The entire parameter value of the MUST be a valid Global Number as defined in RFC 3966 section 5.1.4, or it cannot be used.
 Global Numbers MUST have a preceding + and a country code and MAY contain visual separators.